 Bunny Mellon, who died in 2014 at age 103, was press-shy during her lifetime.
 With the co-operation of Bunny Mellon's family, author Meryl Gordon received access to thousands of pages of her letters, diaries and appointment calendars and has interviewed more than 175 people to capture the spirit of this talented American original

 Meet The Author: Meryl Gordon

-Meryl Gordon is the author of the New York Times bestselling Mrs. Astor Regrets and Phantom of Fifth Avenue, a Wall Street Journal bestseller.
+Meryl Gordon is the author of Mrs. Astor Regrets: The Hidden Betrayals of A Family Beyond Approach.
 She is an award-winning journalist and a regular contributor to Vanity Fair.
 She is on the graduate journalism faculty at New York University’s Arthur L. Carter Journalism Institute.
-She is considered an expert on “elder abuse” and has appeared on NPR, CNN and other outlets whenever there is a high-profile case.Discover More
+She is considered an expert on elder abuse and has appeared on NPR, CNN, and other outlets whenever there is a high-profile case.Discover More

 President Kennedy Has a Request

 Bunny Mellon would always remember where she was—and how she felt—when she got the phone call that transformed her life.
 The year was 1961, and on that sunny August morning, Bunny was sitting in her four-poster bed at her summer home on the privately owned island of Oyster Harbors in Cape Cod, gazing at the water and looking forward to the day ahead.